4 Keys to the Perfect Cold Brew Coffee

 - Roast the beans yourself

-With the proliferation of artisan coffee roasters in nearly every town, the first option really shouldn’t be too difficult.
+With the availability of artisan coffee roasters in nearly every town, finding a local roaster shouldn’t be too difficult.
 But where is the fun in that?
 Why not try roasting beans yourself?
-It is a fragrant (as in, when my neighbor a block away roasts in his garage, I can smell it at my house) but addicting hobby.

 More about beans and roasting: